deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 ---

 ### CALIBRATION
 When entering this menu, the power is removed from the tip.
-For best calibration results, insert a cold tip now.<br>
+For best calibration results, insert a cold tip now (Before entering any sub-menu).<br>
+You can start your station without tip to prevent it from heating up, then enter CALIBRATION, insert the tip and calibrate it.<br>
+Using a cold tip is only critical for the amplifier offset calibration (SETTINGS).
+If normal calibration works (START) or zero set is already adjusted, it's not required.<br>
+START and SETTINGS menus will show warning message if the tip was removed or not detected and then return to main calibration menu.<br>
   - **START**<br>
 Requires a tip thermometer (e.g. Hakko FG-100 or similar).
 Calibrates the current tip at temperatures of 250 and 400°C.<br>
 Wait for tip temperature to settle (When the thermomether reading stops moving), it can take up to 20 seconds in some cases.<br>